11Firefox11/DesktopUrlBlock/Plan.md

 So the user could define, what websites/urls should be blocked, and how.
 There would be presets in a json file, you could give presets a name, edit them, or you can just add some urls no matter to the presets.
 You could add timers, to what should be executed when.

+> This is just a document for early phrase planning, this document is not about the future updates